-Accordingly a person will be seen to have consented if they agree by choice and have the freedom of capacity to make that choice.
-Therefore when looking at the issue of whether an individual had the freedom of capacity for choice whether that person was intoxicated will certainly be an issue.
+When looking at whether an individual consented to sex, whether they were intoxicated will certainly be an issue.
 This does not mean that every time someone has had a drink they will be deemed to have lost their capacity for choice – each case will be dealt with on its own merits.
 However, if an individual was incapacitated due to intoxication it can reasonably be assumed that they would not have the freedom of capacity to make that choice.

 Issue if the accused had been drinking

-Furthermore in order for the offence to be established it must be shown that the defendant does not reasonably believe the other to consent.
-If the defendant himself had been drinking he may try and argue that due to his own intoxication he believed the victim consented or he did reasonably believe that they consented.
-However, rape is seen as a crime involving basis intent meaning that intoxication cannot be used as a defence.
+If the defendant had been drinking, he may try and argue that due to his own intoxication he reasonably believed the victim consented.
+However, rape is seen as a crime involving basis intent, meaning intoxication cannot be used as a defence.

 The Law Commission has twice issued recommendations for changing the law in relation to intoxication, once in 1995 and again in 2009.
 The recommendations from the Law Commission relate to the following issues: